 - Charities and foundations, such as The Joseph Rowntree Charitable Trust

 - Devolved governments, including the pension funds of both the Northern Ireland Assembly and Welsh Parliament

 - Health institutions, including the Royal College of GPs and the British Psychological Society

-Globally, more than 1,300 institutions have made a divestment commitment, which equates to a value of around $14.5 trillion in divested assets.
+- Globally, more than 1,500 institutions have made a divestment commitment, which equates to a value of over $39 trillion in value.